apache/thrift/contrib/vagrant/centos-6.5/README.md

 The provisioning script (inside the Vagrantfile) runs ./bootstrap.sh, ./configure, make and make check, but does not install thrift.
 To install thrift run "make install".

 The Vagrant base box used here is a minimal Centos 6.5 VirtualBox with 2GB RAM and 2 CPUs.
 For more Vagrant information: https://www.vagrantup.com.
-A summary of the base box preperation follows:
+A summary of the base box preparation follows:

 root password: vagrant